‘If we will have the wisdom to survive,

 Peter and Rebecca will also be joined by an elder at each weekend, and a different expert guest facilitator for each weekend (apart from the September Vigil).

-The guest facilitators this year will be Deborah Benham, Jack Payne-Cook, Chris Holland and Amy Downing, and our elder will be Lynda Benham.
+The guest facilitators in 2019/2020 were Deborah Benham, Jack Payne-Cook, Chris Holland and Amy Downing, and our elder was Lynda Benham.

 Deborah is part of the 8 Shields Global Leadership Programme; co-founder of 8 Shields UK and a mentor to ‘Village Builders’ all over the world.
 She has been a student of Jon Young’s for several years and is now part of the 8 Shields strategic and design team.